Making Content Accessible

 The accessibility tree isn’t just for screen readers.
 For example, some users prefer touch output such as a braille display instead of or in addition to speech output.
 While the output device is quite different, the accessibility tree would still contain all the information about what content is on the page, whether it can be interacted with, its state, and so on.
 Moreover, by using the same accessibility tree for all output devices, users who use more than one assistive technology (like a braille display and a screen reader) are sure to receive consistent information.

 The alert role addresses this need.
 A screen reader will immediatelyThe alert is only triggered if the element is added to the document, has the alert role (or the equivalent aria-live value, assertive), and is visible in the layout tree (meaning it doesn’t have display: none), or if its contents change.
-In this chapter, I won’t handle all of these cases and just focus on new elements with an alert role, not changes to contents or CSS. read an element with that role, no matter where in the document the user currently is.
-Note that there aren’t any HTML elements whose default role is alert, so this requires setting the role attribute.
+In this chapter, I won’t handle all of these cases—I’ll just focus on new elements with an alert role, not changes to contents or CSS. read an element with that role, no matter where in the document the user currently is.
+Note that there aren’t any HTML elements whose default role is alert, so this requires the page author to explicitly set the role attribute.

 On to implementation.
 We first need to make it possible for scripts to change the role attribute, by adding support for the setAttribute method.
 On the JavaScript side, this just calls a browser API: